dspearson/azjure/README.md

 2. Cipher-Block Chaining (CBC)

 ## Padding
-Some block cipher modes require that the input be padding with bytes until a multiple of the cipher's blocksize.
+Some block cipher modes require that the input be padded with bytes until a multiple of the cipher's blocksize.
 The following padding methods are supported.

 See [Padding](http://en.wikipedia.org/wiki/Padding_%28cryptography%29) for descriptions